-All this information swirled around in Colonel Smith's head as he prepared to meet in the Pentagon with Army senior leaders.
-Fortunately, for Colonel Smith, the CSA's office wanted the following specifically addressed in the meeting scheduled for December 2013:
+All this information swirled around in Colonel's Smith head as he prepared to meet in the Pentagon with Army senior leaders.
+Fortunately, for Colonel Smith, the chief of staff of the Army's Office wanted the following specifically addressed in the meeting scheduled for December 2013:

-- How did this happen?
+How did this happen?
 How was a contract reported as signed that was not actually signed?
-What was the impact of the pending NDAA restrictions, and how would the Army keep Congress informed?
-What was the impact on the Phase IV contracts? - What was the schedule and a path toward an Army decision?
+What was the impact of the pending NDAA restrictions and how would the Army keep Congress informed?
+What was the impact on the Phase IV contracts?

+- What was the schedule and a path toward an Army decision?
 What were the camouflage options, as well as key program and testing events considering the performance, cost, and schedule implications? - What were the risks associated with this camouflage decision?

-Based on the guidance from leadership, Colonel Smith and his team put together some options for the Army to consider:
+Based on the guidance from leadership, Colonel Smith and his team put together some options for the Army to consider (PM SPIE, PEO Soldier, 2014c):

-- Option 1: Continue to negotiate with Crye for the nonexclusive rights for OEF CP.
-The initial price quoted started at \$65 million but was later reduced to a lump sum of \$24 million or 1% royalty on the price of each camouflaged uniform or piece of equipment. - Option 2: Exercise the Phase IV contract option for nonexclusive rights to the Crye transitional pattern. - Option 3: Renegotiate all the Phase IV contract options for the nonexclusive rights for the patterns with all four vendors and try to select a pattern after the renegotiations. - Option 4: Take a strategic pause and consider existing government patterns and patterns for which the government has license rights-for example, the NSRDEC pattern ScorpionW2.
+- Option 1: Continue to negotiate with Crye for the non-exclusive rights for OEF CP.
+The initial price quoted started at \$65 million but reduced to a lump sum of \$24 million or 1% royalty on the price of each camouflaged item. - Option 2: Exercise the Phase IV contract option for non-exclusive rights to the Crye transitional pattern. - Option 3: Renegotiate all the Phase IV contract options for the non-exclusive rights for the patterns with all four vendors and select a pattern after the renegotiations. - Option 4: Take a strategic pause and consider existing government patterns and patterns in which the government has license rights-for example, the NSRDEC pattern ScorpionW2.